Yamaha Keyboard: How to choose the best in 2022

 The synthesizer keyboard is capable of reproducing electronic sounds, making this the ideal model for those who like to compose and play music in different styles, especially with a band.

 Which Yamaha keyboard to buy according to my level of knowledge?

-If you are starting to learn to play the keyboard, it is worth investing in a Yamaha semi-professional and portable arranger keyboard, usually this model has tools that facilitate learning.
+When you’re just learning how to play the keyboard, you should invest in a Yamaha semi-professional and portable arranger keyboard; this model has learning tools.